MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-user-enrollment-with-company-portal.md

 # Set up user enrollment with Company Portal

 >[!NOTE]
 > Microsoft Intune doesn't support this enrollment profile type for newly enrolled devices.
 This article is only applicable to existing devices with this profile type.
+We recommend [account-driven user enrollment](apple-account-driven-user-enrollment.md) for new enrollments.

 Set up user enrollment with Company Portal for iOS/iPadOS personal devices enrolling in Microsoft Intune.
 This Apple User Enrollment method gives you access to a limited but appropriate set of device management settings and actions, so you can protect work data without affecting the device user's personal data or apps.